 Spread the mixture evenly onto the baking paper and bake for approx. 30 minutes.

-Remove from oven, place haloumi strips over the vegetables and drizzle with balsamic vinegar.
-Put back in over for another 10 minutes.
+Remove from oven, place halloumi strips over the vegetables and drizzle with balsamic vinegar.
+Put back in the oven for another 10 minutes.

 Want to learn more?